Heritage Conservation Districts

 What types of approvals are required?

-Owners of all properties in a heritage conservation district must obtain approval for exterior alterations to property, new construction or demolition.
+Owners of all properties in a heritage conservation district must obtain approval for exterior alterations to property, new construction or demolition through a Minor or Major Heritage Permit application.
 Heritage Staff has been delegated authority to approve alterations and new construction which complies with approved policies and guidelines (development approvals).
 Demolition requests must be considered by Markham Council.

 What financial assistance is available?